General Info About the Man like Mr. Reed

 Welcome to the Mike Reed UK Fan Page.

 Mike Reed grew up in Evanston, and after that he went away to school at the University of Dayton.
 For him the schooling was a waste of time.
-When describing his experience when coming to Chicago from a little town like Dayton, he says that you never really realise how unprepared you are until you find yourself in that situation.
-After arriving to Chicago he worked with a wide range of jobs in order to support himself.
+When describing his experience when coming to from a little town like Dayton, he says that you never really realise how unprepared you are until you find yourself in that situation.
+After arriving he worked with a wide range of jobs in order to support himself.
 Part time office manager, painting houses, building maintenance jobs, working as a janitor, helping people move, even babysitting.
 Anything you could imagine, this guy has done as a job.
 With time he also started bar tending, and be able to free up the time he needed to practice, experiment and work on his music.

 Mike Reed does describe how he felt that everyone was trying to be what he wants to be, but he also saw the realisation in many others that they can’t really find themselves in it.
 But this is something that is equally arguable for life itself, almost nobody can really fit into it.
 What then happens when you find friends, musicians and people, who don’t actually fit into it.
 They have their own ideas, their own will, and their own way to live.

 “Since I was learning to play the drums I have always followed Mike’s work and he has been a wonderful inspiration for every aspect of my work as a semi-professional drummer. ” Richard Everett, Drummer, Liverpool.

 Music helps you lock in and secure the success of your task

 It’s been known for a long time that music works wonders for the mind.
 Many workplaces, schools and other institutions have banned it not working with it’s full potential.

 There are many practical security professionals, locksmiths and other tradesmen and women.
 Who get their daily dose of music.
 Whilst installing a new lock, whilst getting a door in place, or when helping you get a home security and burglar alarm system installed.